Dog Training Tips

 As with humans, the first weeks and months of a puppy’s life are critical to their development.
 Imagine if we had to wait until adulthood before learning to say hello, thank you, goodbye or using a fork and a knife, our social contacts would be complicated.
 Well for puppies it’s the same thing, waiting before starting the education of his puppy is to risk making him unsuitable socially later.

 In fact, from the adoption of your puppy, from two months, you can begin learning basic indications.
-In addition, starting at this age is much easier than starting in adulthood with a dog that has already acquired conditionings sometimes leading to annoying behaviors.
+In addition, starting at this age is much easier than starting in adulthood with a dog that has already acquired conditions that sometimes lead to annoying behaviors.

 Also enjoy the first few months to teach your puppy not to chew, do not jump, do not bark excessively, be clean, stay alone, etc. All this learning will be much easier to learn as a puppy.